KhronosGroup/KTX-Software/lib/mainpage.md

                             KTX_TEXTURE_CREATE_ALLOC_STORAGE,
                             &texture);

+src = // Open the file for the baseLevel image, slice 0 and
+      // read it into memory.
-src = // Open a stdio FILE* on the baseLevel image, slice 0. srcSize = // Query size of the file. level = 0;
+srcSize = // Query size of the file. level = 0;
 layer = 0;